Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Results

-We also see a consistent increase in toxicity score over users' lifetimes.
+A natural next question is whether the most-active users made more toxic comments from the beginning, or if they became more toxic over their lifetime on the site.
+In fact, in Fig. \ref{fig:B_rainbow} we see a consistent increase in toxicity score over users' lifetimes (less so for downvote score).
 But knowing that our user sample spans over a decade of time, we might wonder if this effect was consistent over Reddit's lifespan as well.
 In Figure \ref{fig:C_rainbow_grid}, we separate users into cohorts based on the year in which they began commenting.
 This separation highlights one of the key findings from our analysis: in the earlier years, there is a \textit{downward} trend for both toxicity and downvote scores, meaning that users become less toxic over time; but the trend gradually reverses over the years until, by 2022, there's a clear \textit{upward} slope, meaning that users become \textit{more} toxic over time.
+This appears for both toxicity and downvote score, though the reversal happens a few years later for toxicity score.

-(Patterns appear roughly the same whether the x-axis is logarithmic or linear - see Supplementary Section \ref{section_supp:C_linear_scale}.)
+We calculate statistical significance of slopes using a two-sided \textit{t}-test, where significance means that the true slope of the data is significantly different from zero (Section \ref{section_supp:SB2_pval_tables}).
+Similarly, 95\% confidence intervals such as those in Fig. \ref{fig:D_slope} are calculated using the standard error of the fitted slope.
+(Patterns appear similar whether the x-axis is logarithmic or linear - see Section \ref{section_supp:C_linear_scale}).

 A more granular view of these trends can be seen in Figure \ref{fig:D_slope}, where each point represents the slope of an entire lifetime trend line such as those in Figure \ref{fig:C_rainbow_grid}.
-Here the trend is even more clear: lifetime toxicity slopes are negative in earlier years, and become positive in later years.
-When plotting them (upper plots), we see that the lines all cross 0 at around the same point.
-We can estimate the exact place where each line crosses zero using the cumulative sums (the lower plots); the minimums on these plots show the point where the values on the upper plots switch from being mostly negative to mostly positive.
+Here the trend is even more clear: for both toxicity and downvote score, lifetime toxicity slopes are negative in earlier years and become positive in later years.
+When plotting them, we see that the lines all cross 0 at around the same time point (estimated using cumulative sums - see Supplementary Section \ref{section_supp:SH_integral_plots}).

 We can thus see a clear shift from negative to positive lifetime slope in the mid-2010s.
 For the toxicity score, this occurs around 2013.
 For the downvote score, the shift happens later, in 2015.
 (This time estimate is also robust to bootstrapping - see Fig. \ref{fig_supp:SB_bootstrap}).